matheuristic/plan9port-config/README.md

 - Follow the setup as described above, applying the desired patches prior to building.
-- Create `$HOME/.local/bin/startacme.sh` using the
-  `sample-startacme.sh` as a starting point.
 - Install supporting programs.
   - For the scripts in `$HOME/.acme/bin`, these would be GNU coreutils, Conda, `fzf`, `git`, `ripgrep`, or `mamba`, `par` if